 “Whenever people ask when I’m going to have children, I tell them I can’t have kids, and they look at me like I’ve handed them a dead puppy.
 People don’t know how to react and often say the completely wrong thing – usually along the lines of “lucky you, kids are a nightmare” or “just relax and it will happen” – not helpful.” – United Kingdom

 So why am I going on about this?
 Well, because we here at IVF babble are always wanting to reach more people, push more doors open and let every single member of the #TTCTribe know that we are here for you.
 We want to break the silence surrounding infertility – heck, we want to shout about it from the rooftops – and give people a voice.
 We want to give people a sense of community and a place where they can feel safe and comfortable to talk about everything and anything infertility, regardless of all the usual societal factors – Age, Race, Religion, Sexual Orientation, Country, Planet (ok I’m getting carried away now) and let you all know – WE HEAR YOU AND ARE HERE FOR YOU.

-On November 2nd, 2018, IVF Babble will be launching World Fertility Day.
-This will be a day that we will be celebrating, deliberating, discussing, highlighting and campaigning for your fertility.
+On November 2nd, 2018, IVF Babble launched the first ever World Fertility Day.
+An annual awareness day when we celebrate, deliberate, discuss, highlight and campaign for your fertility.
 Worldwide.
 How awesome is that?

 There are loads of amazing projects in the pipeline leading up to #WorldFertilityDay2020 (love that already) including a host of articles from experts around the globe, and a series of articles that will go in depth on many topics that affect couples facing infertility, but most importantly, we want to hear from YOU.
 We want to hear your stories, your experiences and how you cope with infertility, wherever in the world you are.
 So please get in touch, you can email us, reach us on Instagram, Facebook and twitter using the hashtag above.